rcarrata/rcarrata.github.io/_posts/2022-08-19-sign-images-acs-1.md

 But these are not the only options that we have for secure our CICD pipelines.

-Let's discover how other Open Source tools like Stackrox / RHACS and Quay can help, alongside with Sigstore to sign, verify and enforce our CICD / DevOps pipelines.
+Let's discover how other Open Source tools like StackRox / RHACS and Quay can help, alongside with Sigstore to sign, verify and enforce our CICD / DevOps pipelines.

 As in the previous blog posts we will start from a typical CICD pipeline where we build - bake - deploy our container images in our Kubernetes / OpenShift clusters.